Tomrdle/custom-namalsk/README.md

 # custom-namalsk Dayz

 !IMPORTANT!
 Be sure to back up original files before adding these to your server!

+Edits done using the Namalsk map for Dayz Standalone PC.

-These files are just a custom area in the southwest part of namalsk that is normally desolate that I decided to added some buildings and a heli crash
+These files are just a custom area in the southwest part of namalsk that is normally desolate that I decided to added some buildings and a heli crash.

 This package contains config files and map edit so you can properly add these custom buildings with loot and zombies to your server if you wish.